ddev/ddev/docs/content/users/quickstart.md

     ```

     #### Finalize
-    To wrap things up run a `ddev restart`.
+    Apply the server changes and Laravel configuration by running `ddev restart`.

     **Please note** that running npm run dev is **NOT** needed as this only runs the `vite` command which just attempts to run a local Vite server.
 The viteserve addon will handle the Vite side of things for us.